rohit-m/mala-lingo/README.md

 - Each sheet should have a unique identifier column (default is 'id')
 - Tables in Supabase are created with the prefix "sheet_" followed by the sheet ID
 - Logs are persisted in a Docker volume for monitoring and debugging

+### TODO:
+sheets-sync to have authed user to insert to DB sheets-sync tests backend tests frontend tests